 Ohno was raised by his father, Yuki Ohno, who owns a Seattle hair salon called Yuki's diffusion.
 Yuki was the driving force behind Apolo's skating career, driving him to competitions and encouraging him to push himself.
 Yuki also persuaded his then-14-year-old son to move to Lake Placid in 1996 to train under Pat Wentland.
 Apolo was initially not pleased about the move and skipped his flight to New York after Yuki dropped him off at the airport.
 Apolo had called friends to pick him up, and he remained with them for a week, until Yuki was able to talk him into it.
 Yuki then accompanied Apolo on the flight to Lake Placid and personally dropped him off with Wentland.

 Please Note: All American Speakers Bureau acts only as an entertainment broker/producer for corporate functions, private engagements and special events.
-All American Speakers Bureau does not claim or represent itself as the exclusive booking agency, business manager, publicist, speakers bureau or management for Apolo Anton Ohno or any artists or celebrities on this website.
+All American Speakers Bureau does not claim or represent itself as the exclusive agent or management of Apolo Anton Ohno or any artist on this website.
 Speaker fees are determined based on a number of factors and may change without notice.
 Fees often vary based on a number of factors including: speakers schedule, supply and demand, length of presentation, location of event and other factors.
 Fee Ranges listed on this website are intended to serve only as a guideline.
 In some cases, the actual price quote may be above or below the stated range.

 All American Speakers Bureau is a celebrity booking agency and talent buyer which supplies celebrity talent worldwide.
 We secure speakers and celebrities for speaking engagements, advertising campaigns, personal appearances, commercials, licensing, voice-overs, product endorsements, spokesperson campaigns, publicity events, corporate entertainment, trade shows, and media tours.